dantolas/PV_Alfa3_2023/README.md

 - **Relational Diagram**
 ![Relational diagram](./db/Relational_1.png)

+## App runtime behaviour
+- The application first initializes itself and tests database connection.
+If everything is correctly setup and configured, the application starts it's run cycle.
+- Application is command based and waits for user input.
+Once the user inputs a command, the command hadnler of the **UI Tier** of the application communicates with the **Application Tier** from where work can be done.
+- All erros that could occur are caught by the **Application Tier** ErrorHandler class, that handles different exceptions appropriately.

 ## Testing and Test scenarios
 - U can find all test scenarios in *test/* as .pdf files
+- Reading this documentation is however still advised as the test scenarios function just as quick guides
 - The program does not contain any unit tests